The craving of food after a heavy weight lifting workout can be pretty intense.

 We all know that the most important nutrient for building muscle is protein.
 But how does It help after lifting weights?
 Research shows that an average person needs about 20 to 30 grams of protein after a weight lifting workout.

 Your protein supplement or protein shake might cover it, but as for foods you’ll need some adjustments in your meal.
-As mentioned above, while you lift weights, your muscles use up glycogen stores and it needs protein to gain back its strength.
+As mentioned above, while you lift weights, your muscles use up glycogen stores and it needs several grams of protein to gain back its strength.

 To sum it up, having protein rich meals after workouts are beneficial in making up for the used energy.